CursosAlbertoBasalo/ancert-cleancode-1/docs/1-code/4-data/1_4_kata - Blockchain.md

 - Timestamp: The timestamp when the block was created.
 - Data: The data that the block stores.
 - Previous Hash: The hash of the previous block in the blockchain.
-- Hash: The hash of the block. (can be calculated adding the index, timestamp, data length, and previous hash)
+- Hash: The hash of the block. (fake : index + data length + and previous hash)

-There is a special block called the genesis block that has blank data and a hash of `0`.
+There is a special block called the genesis block that has blank index `0`, empty data and a previous hash of `0`.
 This block is the first block in the blockchain and it is added when the blockchain is created.

 The blockchain has the following properties:

 - Chain: A list of blocks.
 - Timestamp: The timestamp when the blockchain was created or changed.

-Any block in the blockchain must have a method to validate itself.

 The blockchain has the following methods:

-- AddBlock: Adds a block to the chain.
+- AddBlock: Adds a block of data to the chain.
-- IsValid: Checks if the blockchain is valid.
+- IsValid: Checks if the whole blockchain is valid.

 ### Acceptance Criteria: